To read this page in Ukrainian, please see Google Translate: Крок 4: Заповніть форму заявки

 Supporting evidence

-Please don't forget to include any supporting evidence, for example: proof of address that we need to see or medical evidence that you want us to consider.
+Please do not forget to include proof of your child's address and any other supporting evidence that we might need to see, for example, medical/social evidence that you want us to consider in relation to a request for priority on the basis of medical or social need.
 Please do not send original documents as we will be unable to return them.

 Failure to complete the application fully or to attach required evidence may result in a delay in processing your application.
-If you are unable to provide the required documents, please contact us on 0300 200 1004 for further advice (Mon-Fri, 9am-5pm).
+If you are unable to provide the required documents, please contact us on 0300 200 1004 for further advice (Monday to Friday, 9am to 5pm).

-Continue to step 5: Outcome of your application
+Continue to step 5: Complete any supplementary forms

 Files available to download